 In an emergency or when someone is at risk of immediate harm, you should always contact 999.

 Otherwise, you should discuss concerns immediately with your line manager or if not available, with the Duty Manager and / or a member of the Senior Management Team.
+In any situation the Designated Safeguarding Lead should be informed and a cause for concern form completed.

 Initial Response Service is the first point of contact for anyone who is worried about a child’s safety or welfare.